KCL-BMEIS/runai_custom_conda_docker/README.md

 ```

 ## Submit a Job
 A job can be submitted via `runai submit`.
-The complete call is safed inside the [submit.sh](submit.sh) bash script, e.g. call
+The complete call is safed inside the [submit.sh](submit.sh) bash script, call

 ```shell
 sh submit.sh